jabou19/Project-1and2-of-Machine-Learning-and-data-mining/README.md

-# Machine-Leaning-Project1
-It is a project 1 for the Introduction to Machine Learning and Data Mining course.
+# The Introduction to Machine Learning and Data Mining course.
+## Project1
+It is about Data: Feature extraction and visualization.

 The project description [project_1.pdf](Project-description/02450%20project_1.pdf) and the project data set [finding_a_dataset_for_the project.pdf](Project-description/02450%20finding_a_dataset_for_reports.pdf).

 The report on the project [report.pdf](Report/report.pdf)

+## Project2
+It is about Supervised learning: Classification and regression

 # 1. Title of Database:
     Abalone data